lucaslorentz/auto-compute/README.md

 ```
 In this example, all pets from all affected persons will be pre-loaded before computation.

-### Incremental computed properties
+### Incrementally computed properties

-Incremental computed properties are updated **without fully loading accessed collections!** The incremental change is computed loading only necessary items from collections, and then it is added to the previously computed value.
+Incrementally computed properties are updated **without fully loading accessed collections!** The incremental change is computed loading only necessary items from collections, and then it is added to the previously computed value.

 Example:
 ```csharp